justingamble/nfl_rushing/README.md

 cleanup the temporary files.

 #### Scaling to support 10K players
-- As mentioned in the File download section, the download functionality i s implemented using streaming.
+- As mentioned in the File download section, the download functionality is implemented using streaming.
 As the data is queried from the database, it is uploaded to the user.
 The data is not all queried up-front, which means the download process should start right away - even for larger datasets.